1515-10-29

 Of course, knowing that is one thing; applying that knowledge can be slightly trickier.

 At Clearvision, we specialise in tools and processes that help companies go agile.
-In building Spectrum – a scalable, customisable platform designed to bring together the best tools and processes for collaboration – and through our close work with enterprise companies around the globe, we’ve picked up more than a few tips along the way.
+In building Spectrum – a scalable, customisable platform designed to bring together the best tools and processes for customer collaboration – and through our close work with enterprise companies around the globe, we’ve picked up more than a few tips along the way.

 It’s all about communication and collaboration.
 Here’s our guide to breaking it down and making it manageable.
 Go agile by considering the following 3 stages.